abhishek-archlinux/AnimeWatch/README.md

    Note: From version number 2.8.0-0 onwards, only PyQt5 version will be available.
 It is difficult to maintain two different versions (i.e. PyQt4 and PyQt5) of the same programme.
 AnimeWatch 2.7.0-0 was the last PyQt4 release.
 All the subsequent release will be PyQt5 only.

-	**Note:** PyQt5 available in official ubuntu repository does not contain qtwebengine, which is backend for internal browser.
-As an alternative, the application falls back to qtwebkit which has been deprecated since qt version 5.7+.
-Therefore, if ubuntu users want to use latest PyQt5 with qtwebengine backend for better and faster browsing experience, then they should install PyQt5 using pip3 using following command.

-		$ sudo pip3 install PyQt5

 3. Using **setup.py** located in **Python-SETUP** directory: